ClosingBracket/osv/documentation/54_release_notes.md

 * #1023 - Ignore missing symbols when loading objects with BIND_NOW in relocate_rela()
 * #1022 - lua package requires openssl 1.0
 * #1012 - Improve physical memory utilization by using memory below 2MB
-* #884 - slow write/append to files on ramfs high priority low-difficulty ramfs
+* #884 - slow write/append to files on ramfs
 * #689 - PIE applications using "optarg" do not work on newer gcc
 * #561 - OSv failed to run a pthread application.
 * #534 - imgedit.py can't always connect to qemu-nbd